 Ntshavheni noted in her budget vote that Sefa is struggling to obtain cession agreements, with the different spheres of government due to provisions within the Treasury and regulations relating to the payment of suppliers by contracting departments.

-If granted, cession agreements will allow the agency to advance funding to small businesses who have government contracts and then collect the payment on behalf.
+If granted, cession agreements will allow the agency to advance funding to small businesses that have government contracts and then collect the payment on their behalf.

 She said the inability to grant cession agreements places Sefa’s bridging loan and revolving credit portfolio at a “serious risk”.

-“Sefa is experiencing high levels of arrears in this portion of its book, with almost 90% of sefa’s impairments are due to debts owed by government to small firms,” she pointed out.
+“Sefa is experiencing high levels of arrears in this portion of its book, with almost 90% of Sefa’s impairments due to debts owed by government to small firms,” she pointed out.

 She said the department is facilitating through The National Treasury a process which all government entities are directed to accept cession agreements to Sefa through a regulatory regime by the Minister of Finance.